 City of Bowling Green Housing Division

-City of Bowling Green Housing Division is a Public Housing Agency in Bowling Green, Kentucky that participates in the Section 8 Housing Choice Voucher (HCV) program.
-As of December 12th, 2019, City of Bowling Green Housing Division has 1 waiting lists that are open now or opening soon.
+City of Bowling Green Housing Division is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of October 28th, 2021, City of Bowling Green Housing Division has 1 waiting lists that are open now or opening soon.

 City of Bowling Green Housing Division serves Bowling Green.

 Open City of Bowling Green Housing Division Waiting Lists

 During the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.

 City of Bowling Green Housing Division Website: http://www.bgky.org.

 City of Bowling Green Housing Division Phone: (270) 393-3715.